frdpnl/mod_nano/README.md

 *mod\_nano* uses [request/reply][reqrep] sockets, for several reasons:

 - nanomsg request/reply match well (subjective :-) the semantics of HTTP, from the nanomsg request/reply RFC:
-> [this RFC] defines a scalability protocol used for distributing
+> This document defines a scalability protocol used for distributing
 > processing tasks among arbitrary number of stateless processing nodes
 > and returning the results of the processing.

 - HTTP requests can be fully handled by a processing request/reply node.
   Yet, the processing node could also play the role of an entry point, forwarding the request to a collection of other processing nodes (using other communication patterns, pipeline...)